naveentheja/Devopsassignment1/README.md

 # DevOps Assignment
-This is the development branch.
+This is the main branch.